Legal ComplianceUK-Wide3 January 202614 min read

 Returning Deposits

-At the end of the tenancy, the deposit should be returned promptly unless there are legitimate deductions for damage, cleaning, or unpaid rent.
+At the end of the tenancy, the deposit should be returned promptly unless there are legitimate deductions for damage, cleaning, or evict tenant not paying rent guide.

 Valid Deduction Reasons